 The island has many beaches both in the north and south, and all of them are easily accessible, especially by car.
 In the south, try the vast golden Sandy strip of Issos beach, and in the north, Agios Georgios is a great beach to enjoy with the entire family.
 The monastery of Palaiokastritsa is not too far either and offers a great chance to enjoy the views and a small hike for everyone.

-Whether you are a young family or a couple, a chance to reconnect with your siblings and parents on holiday, Corfu offers great options for everyone, from partying to lounging on a sunbed.
+Whether you are a young family or a couple, a chance to reconnect with your siblings and parents on holiday, Corfu offers excellent options for everyone, from partying to lounging on a sunbed.
 As a bonus, you can take a speed boat trip to Ksamil in Albania, because why the hell not!

 By Ucman, Brown Boy Travels